 When should I start taking language courses at UNCG?

 Unless you are already fluent in a language other than English or plan on fulfilling the language requirement while studying abroad, you should plan on taking language courses as soon as possible and preferably beginning in your first semester at UNCG.
 The sooner you begin studying a language, the sooner you can achieve proficiency.

 Can I study a language that is not taught at UNCG?

 Yes.
-Studying a language not taught at UNCG may present additional challenges in getting the training to reach a "204" level of language.
-You can also engage in language study while completing your international experience at one of UNCG's partner institutions.
-Among the languages you could study are Estonian, Polish, Swedish, and Finnish.
+Studying a language not taught at UNCG may present additional challenges in getting the training to reach a “204” level of language.
+You can arrange to learn another language through a variety of instructional methods online or in person.
+You can also engage in language study while completing your international experience at one of UNCG’s partner institutions.
 To explore the possibility of studying a language not taught at UNCG, you are strongly encouraged to talk to the Honors College office as soon as possible.
 Please note that you will need to document your proficiency with a letter of certification from a professor at an accredited US college or university.